TobiasTroeger/Data_Engineering_Nanodegree_Projects/P5_Data_Pipelines_with_Apache_Airflow/README.md

-# Project_3: Cloud Data Warehouse
+# Project 5: Data Pipelines with Apache Airflow

 ## I - Introduction to the Project

-Music streaming startup Sparkyfiy has expanded its operations along with its user base and the songs available in its database.
-The company is now looking to move its processes to the cloud to improve future growth and scalability of operations.

-Sparkyfies data resides in S3, in the form of JSON logs of user activity in the app as well as metadata of the songs, also as JSON logs.

-As a Data Engineer, my job is to build a cloud data warehouse in AWS based on the S3 data.
+As a Data Engineer for music streaming company Sparkify, my role on this project is to automate ETL pipelines for Sparkify's subscriber user data.
-For this purpose, an ETL pipeline has to be created to extract the data from the S3 buckets and store it in Redshift.
-Based on this data, a fact table and several dimensional tables are to be created.

-The goal is to give Sparkyfie's data analysis team a better insight into user activity on their app.
-The performance of the new database can be tested with queries that Sparkyfie's data analysis team will provide and match against their expected results.
+The user data is located in S3 buckets.
+The resulting warehouse is located in AWS Redshift.

+The individual operators are to be designed in such a way that they are as modular as possible and enable subsequent monitoring.

 ## II - Datasets